 Students will reside in a homestay arranged by IES Abroad and will typically prepare their own meals at home or take meals in affordable student cafeterias.

 Students in the German Language and Area Studies track will participate in a variety of field trips in and around Berlin as well as a weekend trip to a nearby German city such as Dresden and Hamburg.
-Those in the Metropolitan Studies track will participate in study tours to Paris, France and St. Petersburg, Russia as well as a number of field trips in and around Berlin.
+Those in the Metropolitan Studies track will participate in study tours to Istanbul, Turkey and St. Petersburg, Russia as well as a number of field trips in and around Berlin.